Beaverton Portland Divorce Mediator Matthew House, J.D.: Child-Centered Divorce Without Attorneys

 Full-Time Mediation Practice

-Matthew completed his law degre (J.D.) in 2005.
-Matthew passed the Oregon Bar Exam the same year, on his first attempt.
-Because the duties of being a zealous advocate for only one party in a family law case do not appeal to Matthew, he has focused his entire career on mediation, rather than practicing law per se.
-He opened his first office in Downtown Portland in 2005 and relocated his practice to Beaverton in 2007.
-Since 2010, Matthew's office has been located at Central Beaverton's comfortable and well-appointed BG Plaza.
+I completed my law degree (J.D.) in 2005.
+I passed the Oregon Bar Exam the same year, on my first attempt.
+Because the duties of being a zealous advocate for only one party in a family law case do not appeal to me, I have focused my entire career on mediation, rather than practicing law per se.
+I opened my first office in Downtown Portland in 2005 and relocated my practice to Beaverton in 2007.
+Since 2010, my office has been located at Central Beaverton's comfortable and well-appointed BG Plaza.

 Taking Time for Fun

-Outside of work, Matthew has a variety of interests.
+Outside of work, I have a variety of interests.
 Chief among them is Major League Baseball.
-Matthew often watches baseball with his clients' kids when they come to visit, and he rarely misses a Washington Nationals game.
+I often watch baseball with his clients' kids when they come to visit, and I rarely miss a Washington Nationals game.

-Click here to read more about Matthew's approach: "Nobody gets left behind or forgotten."
+Click here to read more about my approach: "Nobody gets left behind or forgotten."

 90-minute intro | free first hour